LostArtefacts/TRX/docs/trx/COMMANDS.md

   `/give guns` or `/guns`
   `/give moreguns` or `/moreguns`
   `/give keys` or `/keys`
   Gives Lara an item.
 Try `/give guns` to arm her to the teeth, and `/give keys` to get her all important puzzle items.
-Ain't nobody got time for searching!
+Ain't nobody got time for searching! `/give all` hands over one of everything, ammunition and medipacks included.

 - `/secret`
   `/secret {num}`